 Depending on the source, some say the use of keywords dates back to the development of SEO in the early 1990s, but the concept of weighing specific terms based on relevance and term dependency was developed in the 1960s by scientists at Cornell University.
 Today, the search box across channels requires consumers to know exactly what they are searching for because the use of keywords is the preferred way for businesses to classify their products.

 The only component of today’s search experience that is actually relatively new: Google incorporated PageRank into search results in 2000.
 PageRank factors in the trustworthiness and the number of web links directed to a result to determine what shows up in any given search.
 This remains a factor when using the search box–it’s why SEO, building backlinks, and domain authority is a billion-dollar business.

 None of these components consider how humans intuitively shop for any product-we don’t go into a store and say “show me the most popular item, regardless of it fits my needs.”
 Each time a consumer decides to purchase something online they are gambling with the search box.

 The experience is outdated, and consumers are facing a myriad of challenges whenever they shop.

 Three Challenges Modern Consumers Face

-Now that we’ve established the origins of today’s search experience, it’s time to understand how it impacts consumers as they shop on digital channels.
+Now that we’ve established the origins of today’s search and discovery experience, it’s time to understand how it impacts consumers as they shop on digital channels.
 Remember how we asked you to think about the last time you shopped online?
 How did you feel when your browser flooded with options?
 Chances are you experienced one of three (or maybe all three) of the challenges and frustrations your consumer feels every time they search: